 When you start receiving opt-ins, you can access lead data in a few different ways.
 It all depends on how you’ve set things up inside Leadpages.
-In this guide, we’ll cover the various ways to access contact data.
+In this guide, we’ll cover the various ways to access and manage contact data.

 While there are ways to access your leads directly from Leadpages, we recommend integrating with a third-party service in most cases.